2018 IS VERY CLOSE TO BE A VINTAGE OF THE CENTURY BUT ISN'T AS CONSISTENT EVERYWHERE IN BORDEAUX AS VINTAGES 2010 AND 2016 ARE.

 Imposing Chateau Calon Segur in April 2019

 Montrose was like always in recent vintages "an iron fist in velvet glove"!
-Bulldozering but moving elegantly, creamy and with awesome complexity and length.
+Bulldozering through on its way, but moving elegantly.
+Creamy and with awesome complexity and length.
 Fatness and fabulous complexity.
 Wow!
 Only 53% of the total production went into Grand Vin.
-14.8% alcohol but you can't feel it due to balance of the wine.
+14.8% alcohol but you can't feel it due to fruit absorbing it.
 72% Cabernet Sauvignon, 20% Merlot, 6% Cabernet Franc and 2% Petit Verdot.

 Meyney has made imho the best wine ever for the property!
 2018 is really intense on the nose, potent on the palate, juicy and creamy, has strong backbone, great complexity, depth and length.
 Fat fruit and tannin.
 Long, long finish.
 A steal for the money!
 42% Cabernet Sauvignon, 40% Merlot and 8% Petit Verdot.